 When looking for a basic telescoping ladder for all those out-of-reach chores, such as cleaning out your home’s gutters, the Toolitin 12.5-Foot Telescoping Ladder is a good choice.
 With premium aluminum alloy crafting and oxidizing for durability, the Tootlitin ladder weighs just 27 pounds and retracts to less than 31 inches long.
 The ladder extends and locks in 1-foot increments.
 Non-slip feet hold the ladder in place when in use.
 One of the best features of the Tootlitin ladder is its one-button retraction.
 You just depress the two thumb buttons at the same time and the ladder lowers smoothly from extended to retracted in just a few seconds.
 It’s easy to put away after your chores, so you won’t hesitate to use it in the first place.
 The Tootlitin ladder safely supports up to 330 pounds.

-Replacing the shingles on the roof is simple with the Sotech 12.5-Foot Telescoping Ladder.
-The high-quality, lightweight aluminum ladder weighs just 24.5 pounds, but safely supports up to 330 pounds.
+Replacing the shingles on the roof is simple with the Sotech 15.5 FT Aluminum Telescoping Extension Ladder.
+The high-quality, lightweight aluminum ladder weighs under 30 pounds but safely supports up to 330 pounds.
 It opens in 1-foot increments and can lock in place at any height.
-Retracted it’s 40.2-inches tall, so you can store it easily in a garage, basement, or storage shed.
+Once retracted, the ladder it’s only 39 inches tall, so you can store it easily in a garage, basement, or storage shed.
 The ladder comes with non-slip foot caps and a soft-close design to prevent injury to fingers.
-The Sotech ladder also comes with a convenient storage bag.

 FAQs About Telescoping Ladders